Synthesis and integration of EarthScope scientific results for Alaska

 Organizers: Jeff Freymueller (Michigan State University), Rick Aster (Colorado State University), Julie Elliott (Purdue University), Sarah Roeske (UC Davis)

-This workshop is the culmination of a series of weekly seminars—recordings are available below.
 The goal of the series and of the workshop is to foster synthesis and integration of EarthScope scientific results for Alaska.
-Seminars spanned a broad range of topics within the scope of the EarthScope science plan (including related topics supported by other programs).
+Seminars span a broad range of topics within the scope of the EarthScope science plan (and including related topics supported by other programs).

 Workshop Information